 Unless otherwise mentioned, the views contained in this document are those of Barings.
 These views are made in good faith in relation to the facts known at the time of preparation and are subject to change without notice.
-Individual portfolio management teams may hold different views than the views expressed herein and may make different investment decisions for different clients.
 Parts of this document may be based on information received from sources we believe to be reliable.
-Although every effort is taken to ensure that the information contained in this document is accurate, Barings makes no representation or warranty, express or implied, regarding the accuracy, completeness or adequacy of the information.
+Although every effort is taken to ensure that the information contained in this document is accurate, Barings makes no representation or warranty, express or implied, regarding the accuracy, completeness or adequacy of the information